MrDomoArigato98/TOP-ttt/README.md

 - **Event Handling**: How to handle user interactions such as button clicks and form submissions.
 - **CSS Grid**: How to use CSS Grid to create responsive layouts.
 - **Game Logic**: How to implement game logic for checking win conditions and handling turns.

-## The Odin Project Guidelines

-This project follows The Odin Project guidelines, which emphasize:

-- **Project-Based Learning**: Building real projects to apply and reinforce learning.
-- **Modular Design**: Writing modular, reusable code.
-- **Best Practices**: Following best practices for HTML, CSS, and JavaScript.
-- **Version Control**: Using Git and GitHub for version control and collaboration.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-## License

-This project is licensed under the MIT License.